Owen Joseph Bush

 - Died March 28, 1972 in Indianapolis, IN USA

-Owen "Donie" Bush was the long-time shortstop for the Detroit Tigers whose career was during the Ty Cobb years.
+Owen "Donie" Bush was the long-time shortstop for the Detroit Tigers whose career was overlapped by the Ty Cobb years.
 He was an outstanding defensive player and an excellent leadoff hitter but his talents were not fully recognized while he was playing.

-Donie Bush made his debut as a 20-year-old and was a regular at short for the Tigers for a dozen seasons.
-He hit .294 during the last days of the 1908 pennant race as the Tigers finished in first place, but he was called up too late to be eligible to play in the World Series and had to watch the Tigers lose to the Chicago Cubs from the sidelines.
-In 1909, he led the American League in assists, with 567, and runs scored, with 115, drew 88 walks and hit 52 sacrifices, the fourth highest total in major league history.
-He hit .273 with an OBP of .380 and scored 114 runs.
-The Tigers repeated as champions and this time Bush got to play in the World Series, batting .318 as Detroit lost to the Pittsburgh Pirates.
+Donie made his debut as a 20-year-old and was the regular at short for the Tigers for a dozen seasons.
+He hit .294 during the last days of the 1908 pennant race as the Tigers finished in first place, but he was called up too late to be eligible to play in the World Series and could only watch the Tigers lose to the Chicago Cubs from the sidelines.
+In 1909, he led the AL in assists, with 567, and runs scored, with 115, drew 88 walks and hit 52 sacrifices, the fourth highest total in major league history.
+He hit .273 with an OBP of .380.
+The Tigers repeated as champions and, this time, Bush got to play in the World Series, batting .318 as Detroit lost to the Pittsburgh Pirates.

-He drew copious walks, leading the American League five times between 1909 and 1914 with a personal best of 117 in 1912.
+He drew copious walks, leading the junior circuit five times between 1909 and 1914 with a personal best of 117 in 1912.
 He also stole lots of bases, swiping more than 30 eight times in his career.
-Additionally he scored at least 90 runs eight times, leading the AL with 112 in 1917.
+Additionally he scored at least 90 runs eight times, leading the AL a second time with 112 in 1917.
 In 1914, he tied a major league record that still stands with 425 putouts at shortstop.
 He was consistently among the league leaders in all fielding categories, showing tremendous range.
-Still, he was underappreciated because, for all his times on base and runs scored, his best weapon was drawing walks, a skill that was not held in high regard, and his forte was scoring and not driving in runs.
+Still, he was under appreciated because, for all his times on base and runs scored, his best weapon was drawing walks, a skill that was not held in high regard, and his forte was scoring and not driving in runs.

-After the 1921 season, Bush moved on to the Washington Senators and became player/manager of the club in 1923.
-The team improved from 6th to 4th under his guidance, but he was not retained as skipper for 1924 and the team went on to win its only World Championship under player-manager Bucky Harris.
+After the 1921 season, Bush moved to the Washington Senators and became player/manager of the club in 1923.
+The team improved from 6th to 4th under his guidance, but he was not retained as skipper for 1924 as the team went on to win its only World Championship under player-manager Bucky Harris.
 In sixteen seasons, Donie racked up 1,804 hits with 1,158 walks, good for a .356 OBP playing predominantly in a deadball era.
 Based on the similarity scores method, there are three Hall of Fame players on the list of the ten most similar players to Bush (Johnny Evers, Dave Bancroft and Miller Huggins), all of whom were infield contemporaries.

-He managed the Chicago White Sox in 1930 and 1931 with little success.
-After leading the minor-league Minneapolis Millers to a championship in 1932, he became manager of the talent-poor 1933 Cincinnati Reds.
-Bush returned to the Millers from 1934 to 1938 and during that time managed a young Ted Williams, who would later state that Bush was one of the most positive influences on his young career.
+Bush managed the Chicago White Sox in 1930 and 1931 with little success.
+After leading the minor league Minneapolis Millers to a championship in 1932, he became manager of the talent-starved 1933 Cincinnati Reds.
+Bush returned to the Millers from 1934 to 1938 and, during that time, managed a young Ted Williams, who would later state that Bush was one of the most positive influences on his young career.
 He also led the Louisville Colonels in 1939.

-Bush once again returned to his hometown in 1941 and became co-owner of the Indianapolis Indians.
+Bush returned to his hometown in 1941 and became co-owner of the Indianapolis Indians.
 He ran the team until it was sold to the Cleveland Indians in 1952 and also managed the club again in 1943.
 The team's ballpark was renamed Bush Stadium in his honor in 1967 and he was known in town as "Mr. Baseball".
 He scouted for a spell for the Boston Red Sox from 1953 to 1955 and the White Sox from 1969 until his death in 1972.
 He was inducted into the Indiana Baseball Hall of Fame in 1979.